 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-For billing information, permits, tap fees, and other administrative assistance please call 970-468-6875, or see our website at www.dillonvalleymetro.com.
-For questions about this Drinking Water Consumer Confidence Report, operation, and water system emergencies, please contact MATTHEW WILLITTS at 970-262-0217.
+Please contact MATTHEW WILLITTS at 970-262-0217 with any questions or for public participation opportunities that may affect water quality.